 Vreid – I Krig (2007)

 Vreid are to black metal as Entombed are to death metal; both bands feasting on raw chunks of bad-tempered, old-school Rock ‘N’ Roll and I Krig is positively stuffed with groove and the dirtiest metal riffs imaginable.

-The title-track opens with delicate violin before an elusively melodic passage of controlled drumming and strummed guitar adds another layer to Vreid’s considerably varied palette.
-Don’t panic, some feral black metal blasting soon follows but it’s less abrasive than most, deftly balanced by the beauty that preceded the aggression; an approach this groove-drenched album returns to time and time again.
+The title-track opened with delicate violin before an elusively melodic passage of controlled drumming and strummed guitar added another layer to Vreid‘s considerably varied palette.
+Don’t panic, some feral black metal blasting soon followed but it was less abrasive than most, deftly balanced by the beauty that preceded the aggression; an approach this groove-drenched album returned to time and time again.

 Highly recommended is “Jarnbyrd”, a song that opens with the same atmospherics Bon Jovi‘s style of cowboy rock (à la Young Guns II‘s “Blaze Of Glory”) used so often only to morph into a thrashy, black metal stomper containing the finest use of cowbell in black metal history….and you know how the old saying goes, you “gotta have more cowbell!”